Skip to content

 Margin vs Markup

-Markup and margin are not the same thing — and confusing them costs money.
+Markup and margin are not the same thing.
+Confusing them costs money.
 A 2x markup gives you a 50% margin.
 A 3x markup gives you 66.7%.
-We explain why thinking in margins (not markups) leads to better pricing decisions, especially when comparing across product lines.
+Thinking in margins (not markups) leads to better pricing decisions, especially when comparing across product lines.

 05